eellak/gsoc17-Eczar/GSoC17_Process/ProcessDiary.md

 **June 16**
 - Implementation of feedback
-- Change of Greek Capitals that share same design with Latin to components
+- Change of Greek Capitals, that share same design with Latin, to components

 **June 15**